 The acquisition of \$3.5 million in bonds was a part of the proceeds received by the Green Bank as a result of the sale of CPACE program loans during fiscal years 2014 through 2016.
 Note 5 provides further detail as to the future cash flows related to these bonds.
 The Green Bank's portfolio of solar lease note principal decreased \$811,000 due to scheduled principal repayments.
 Note 6 provides further detail as to future cash flows expected from this investment.
 The decrease in program loans in 2016 to \$33.3 million as compared to \$40.5 million in 2015 was primarily a result of sales of CPACE loans held in the Green Bank portfolio to an outside investor.
-Note 7 provides further detail regarding these sales.
-Capital assets increased to \$58.1 million in 2016 compared to \$27.0 million in 2015 as a result of the continued acquisition of solar equipment by CT Solar Lease 2 LLC's operations.
+Note 7 provides further detail regarding these sales

-The Green Bank's allocation of the State of Connecticut State Employee Retirement System unfunded pension liability, as calculated under Government Accounting Standard Board ("GASB") statement 68 increased \$1.2 million in fiscal year 2016 to \$16.1 million as of June 30, 2016 compared to \$14.9 million as of June 30, 2015.
+The Green Bank's allocation of the State of Connecticut State Employee Retirement System unfunded pension liability, as calculated under Government Accounting Standard Board (GASB) statement 68 increased \$1.2 million in fiscal year 2016 to \$16.1 million as of June 30, 2016 compared to \$14.9 million as of June 30, 2015.
 The related Deferred Outflows of Resources, which represents timing differences in plan assumptions and Green Bank pension contributions increased \$905,000 to \$2.6 million as of June 30, 2016 compared to \$1.7 million as of June 30, 2015.
 The related Deferred Inflows of Resources representing timing differences in plan earnings decreased \$532,000 from its balance of \$532,000 as of June 30, 2015.
 Notes 15 and 16 provide further details regarding the pension plan.

-As of June 30, 2016, the Green Bank Board of Directors designated \$84.5 million in current and future unrestricted net position to fund contingent grant and loan commitments, the majority of which represent PBI payments to third party owners of solar facilities as described in Note 14.
-These grant and loan commitments are expected to be funded over the next one to six years.
+As of June 30, 2016, the Green Bank's unfunded contingent grant and loan commitments, all obligations of the primary government, the majority of which represent PBI payments to third party owners of solar facilities as described in Note 13, totaled \$84.5 million.
+These grant and loan commitments are expected to be funded over the next one to six years from current and future unrestricted cash balances.